JikkuJose/opal-todo/README.markdown

 # Static Opal app

-A simple static Opal app to test Opal.
+A simple static Opal app to learn Ruby to JS workflow.